The Mental Health School Tour - “Talk with the Flow”

 Chillax • Sunset Handicraft Market

 Stress management can be fun and chill.
 CoPE lined up more than 20 student artists and the Hong Kong Federation of Youth Groups to man handicraft stalls and art workshops.
-Students could either take a nice stroll in the market or sit down to appreciate the meditative process of handicraft production while being surrounded by swinging flow of light-hearted music performed by student buskers.
+Students could either take a nice stroll in the market or sit down to appreciate the meditative process of handicraft production while being surrounded by a swinging flow of light-hearted music performed by student buskers.

 Superpass Lane [勁過里]